🏠 Home

 The model is trained using a certain gradient descent algorithm with the gradient calculated above.
 Below, we list some common training algorithms:

 1. Gradient descent: $$W_{l}^{t+1} = W_{l}^{t} - \lambda \frac{\partial L}{\partial W_l^{t}},$$ where \(\lambda\) is the learning rate.
-It controls the learning process's coverage speed and whether it is stable.
-An overly large learning rate will lead to oscillation around the optimal point and an overly small learning rate will lead to slow convergence.
+It controls the learning process's convergence speed and whether it is stable.
+An overly large learning rate will lead to oscillation around the optimal point, and an overly small learning rate will lead to slow convergence.

 1. Gradient descent: update the model using the gradients of all data samples.